AjishSuresh/Gesture-Controlled-Home-Automation-system/README.md

 ❓ Support

 For issues, please open an issue on GitHub.
-We're happy to help! 💬
+I'am happy to help! 💬